dgis/emu48android/ReadMe.txt

   * pick the calculator (which should be "Eric's Real 50g (Large Cropped)")!
   And because, the file "FOLDER/rom.49g" is not readonly anymore, you can save your port 2.
   BUT for the moment, it is saved ONLY when you CLOSE (or change) the state file.
 Not when you end the application.
+- To speed up printing, set the 'delay' to 0 in the calculator's print options.

 NOT WORKING YET